 Strongly recommended for fans of jazz, followers of Doug Hewitt and any listeners seeking a joyous album that evokes the feeling of spending a Sunday at the park.

-Compact Disc or FLAC download.
-Also available for streaming on Spotify.
+Compact Disc or lossless download.
+Also available via streaming.

 Get your copy here:

 Wesley is a lifelong music enthusiast.
 He started his career in the recording industry in New York City as an audio engineer, producer, and studio manager.
 Subsequently he toured across America as a guitarist with the short-lived band Land's Crossing.
 After many years in the technology sector and amassing a substantial vinyl and CD collection, he delved into immersive audio and created Hi-Res Edition to share with other listeners about the sound quality and discrete mixes available on many formats.
 He recently upgraded his system to 5.1.4 Dolby Atmos and continues to seek out and share about the best sounding releases.